 - Negotiating terms and price

 When the manager doesn’t provide the sales team with a clearly defined sales process, the players will squander opportunities your competitors will get.

 Failure #6: They lack of an effective hiring process.

-Therefore, you must acquire as much information about your candidate that you can – background check, phone screen, résumé review, multiple interviews, in-depth sales assessment, role plays, etc. Each one of these steps provides you with information that the others do not.
+Therefore, you must acquire as much information about your candidate that you can.
+This includes a background check, phone screen, résumé review, multiple interviews, in-depth sales assessment, role plays, etc. Each one of these steps provides you with information that the others do not.
 Collectively, these will aid you in your decision making process.

 Failure #7: They believe they are coaching… but they’re not.

 If a sales manager sees himself as strictly a manager, he can easily be driven by the administrative functions of the job: paperwork, meetings, customer issues, etc.